 Social media stocks slump as Twitter, Snap warn of dire ad spending

-July 22 (Reuters) - Shares of social media firms fell sharply on Friday as Twitter Inc TWTR.N joined the Snapchat owner SNAP.N in signaling a cutback in digital ad spend as economic growth sputters.
+July 22 (Reuters) - Shares of social media firms fell sharply on Friday after Twitter Inc TWTR.N and Snapchat's owner SNAP.N signaled advertisers had tightened their purse strings in response to a darkening economic outlook.

-At current prices Pinterest, Meta, Alphabet and Snap were collectively set to lose about $36 billion in market value.
+At current prices Pinterest, Meta, Twitter, Alphabet and Snap were collectively set to lose about $42 billion in market value.

 Twitter also blamed its ongoing battle to close its $44-billion acquisition by Elon Musk for the surprise fall in quarterly revenue.
-The micro-blogging site's shares were marginally higher.
+The micro-blogging site's shares were down 0.1% in choppy trading.

 Advertisers have pared back spending amid rising interest rates and surging inflation as some of them struggle with labor shortages and supply chain disruptions, Snap Inc said on Thursday.